Jtaren/shopping-Store/README.md

-A place to buy products
+A place to buy products.